OpenTwinCities/opentwincities.github.com/_posts/2016-01-07-what-is-civic-tech.md

 use of tools that more effectively support the goals, needs, and strategies of the service and its users.

-## ...in support of public services.
+## ...in support of the public good.

 As [Lawrence Grodeska recently stated][3], a project can not be 'civic technology' unless it intends to improve the public good.
 But what is 'the